JyotismoyKalita/DrugDetection-IITG/README.md

   * Location: ``/Data/negatives/zinc/*.smi``
   * "*" => CBCB, CFAC, CGBD, DCBA, DGAB, EABD, EDCA, EGAB.

+---

-#### Drug Dataset
+#### ✅ Drug Dataset

 Generating a combined Drug dataset.
 Total Drugs in combined Drug Dataset = **5901**

-The drugs from chembl and zinc were mixed shuffled and the dataset was saved to ``Dataset/positives/dataset.csv``
+The drugs from ChEMBL and ZINC15 were combined, shuffled, and saved to `Dataset/positives/dataset.csv`.

+---

-#### Non-Drug Dataset
+#### ❌ Non-Drug Dataset

 Generating a combined Non-Drug Dataset.
 Total non-drugs in combined Non-drug dataset = **5902**

-The drugs from gdb and zinc were mixed shuffled and the dataset was saved to ``Dataset/negatives/dataset.csv``
+The non-drugs from GDB17 and ZINC15 were combined, shuffled, and saved to `Dataset/negatives/dataset.csv`.

+---

-#### Combined Dataset
+#### 🔀 Combined Dataset

 Generating a Combined Dataset of both Drugs and Non-drugs.
 Assigned target column **"Is Drug"** with **0 for non-drugs** and **1 for drugs**.

 Total Molecules = 5901(Drugs) + 5902(Non-Drugs) = 11803

-The molecules of drugs and non-drugs were mixed at 1:1 ratio for better compatibility with Logistic Regression and then shuffled and the dataset was saved to ``Dataset/combined/dataset.csv``
+The molecules of drugs and non-drugs were mixed at 1:1 ratio for better compatibility with Logistic Regression and then shuffled and the dataset was saved to file ``Dataset/combined/dataset.csv``

+---

-#### Final Dataset
+#### 🧮 Final Dataset

 Preparing the final dataset with numerical features extracted from the SMILES strings.

 The features extracted are:

-* Physiochemical
+* Physicochemical
   * Molecular Weight
   * clogP
   * TPSA